jneug/typst-finite/src/cmd.typ

 #import "./draw.typ"

 #import "./layout.typ" as _layout
-#import "./util.typ" as util: to-spec, cetz
+#import "./util.typ" as util: cetz

-/// Creates a full @type:automaton specification for a finite automaton.
+/// Creates a full automaton specification (@type:spec) for a finite automaton.
 /// The function accepts either a partial specification and
 /// adds the missing keys by parsing the available information
 /// or takes a @type:transition-table and parses it into a full specification.